Enjoy the natural beauty of Bewl Water

 It’s not just about the birds – along with the fish in the lake, the banks and margins are home to all sorts of mini-beasts, frogs, newts, dragonflies and voles - you could even catch sight of a mink!

-And don’t forget the plant life: The ancient, semi-natural woodland is made up of English favourites like Oak, Sweet Chestnut, Birch, Hornbeam, Alder and Hazel with ground flora over most of the site that includes species such as Bluebell, Wood Anemone and Yellow Archangel.
+And don’t forget the plant life: The ancient, semi-natural woodland is made up of English favourites such as Oak, Sweet Chestnut, Birch, Hornbeam, Alder and Hazel with ground flora over most of the site that includes species such as Bluebell, Wood Anemone and Yellow Archangel.

 *Please note* Drone flying is not permitted at Bewl Water.
 Any drone flyers who possess a commercial drone flying license are welcome to contact the Bewl Office on 01892 890000 or firstname.lastname@example.org for booking arrangements.